-Our sellers pay us a commission fee and a processing fee for the successful sale of an item listed on our online marketplace.
+Our sellers pay us a commission and processing fee for the successful sale of an item listed on our online marketplace.
 We have a commission fee structure that is a function of the item's category and price.
-Our commission fees range from 5% to 50% and processing fees are 3%, net of expected refunds.
-Our marketplace transaction fees represent the majority of our net revenue and accounted for 71%, 71% and 67% of our net revenue in the years ended December 31, 2022, 2021, and 2020, respectively.
+Our commission fees range from 5% to 50% of GMV and processing fees are 3% of the buyer's total payment, net of expected refunds.
+Our marketplace transaction fees represent the majority of our net revenue and accounted for 71% of our net revenue in each of the years ended December 31, 2023, 2022, and 2021.